Taxation Practice Note (TAX-1)

 (b) Fixing Trial Date – Given that the docket judge may list the proceedings for final hearing, appropriate hearing dates and an estimate of the length of the hearing.

-(c) Taxation Case Management Conference – whether it is desirable for a case management conference to be conducted for the more detailed management of the proceeding as outlined in paragraph 5.7 to 5.11 below.
+(c) Taxation Case Management Conference – whether it is desirable for a case management conference to be conducted for the more detailed management of the proceeding as outlined in paragraphs 5.7 to 5.11 below.

 Case Management of Concurrent Proceedings